-Producer/co-writer/director Mel Brooks revisits one of his finest hours – the 1974 Young Frankenstein for a belated companion piece that has enough good humour and amusing jokes for tolerant Brooks aficionados to call this a slight return to form after his fairly terrible Robin Hood spoof Men in Tights.
+Producer/ co-writer/ director Mel Brooks revisits one of his finest hours – the 1974 Young Frankenstein – for a belated companion piece.
+The 1995 horror comedy film Dracula: Dead and Loving It has enough good humour and amusing jokes for Brooks aficionados to call it a return to form after his fairly weak Robin Hood spoof Robin Hood: Men in Tights.

 And what, you ask, of Brooks?
 Has he cast himself in his own movie?
 Just try to keep him out – he plays Professor Van Helsing and creditably manages to be both pretty low key and amusing.
 His wife, Anne Bancroft, gets an amusingly soppy cameo as gypsy woman Madame Ouspenskaya (now where have I heard that name before?) and just escapes in time before outstaying her welcome.

-It’s rough and ready, but it’s a likeable horror movie spoof comedy.
-All it needs is a team of TV gag writers to write in a sprinkle of really funny jokes and it would be a very good one.
+Dracula: Dead and Loving It is rough and ready, but it’s a likeable horror movie spoof comedy.
+All it needs is a team of TV gag writers to write in an extra sprinkle of really funny jokes and it would be a very good one.

 Amy Yasbeck (as Mina), Lysette Anthony (as Lucy), Steven Weber (as Jonathan Harker) and Clive Revill (as Sykes) co-star and Mark Blankfield, Chuck McCann, Avery Schreiber, Megan Cavanagh and Gregg Binkley are also in the cast.

-The 87-year-old Brooks says in 2014: ‘I did Dracula: Dead and Loving It but I didn’t star in it, which was a mistake.’
+The 87-year-old Brooks said in 2014: ‘I did Dracula: Dead and Loving It but I didn’t star in it, which was a mistake.’

 Check out more reviews on http://derekwinnert.com/